This article was last updated by on

 Bloom is a rare occurrence in flowers from the Peperomia family.
 But when they bloom, they do it during spring and summer.

 All varieties of Peperomia plants are considered non-toxic in the report of ASPCA (Animal Poison Control Center).
+And Peperomia quadrangularis is no different.

-However, as the vines of this plant are long, you and your babies still have the risk of tripping over the vines.
+However, as the vines of this plant are long, you and your fur babies still have the risk of tripping over the vines.

 If your pets and children overconsume the plant parts, immediately contact the following: